Gas¶

 or dust_to_metal_ratio

 .
-In addition, you can also provide custom kwargs to store arbitrary properties (below we’ll intialise with some HII properties).
+In addition, you can also provide custom kwargs to store arbitrary properties.
+Below we’ll intialise arbitrary HII region properties for any gas particles that represent HII regions (hii_mass

 [2]: